Patient Factsheet teaser

 How does contraception work?

-Contraceptive agents work in many ways to prevent a pregnancy.
+Contraceptive agents work in many ways to prevent pregnancy.
 They are usually divided into those that are either hormonal or nonhormonal.
-Most of the hormonal contraceptives work by changing a woman's hormone levels to mimic a pregnancy, therefore preventing eggs from being able to be released from the ovary.
-In contrast, nonhormonal contraceptive agents or devices work by preventing a man's sperm from joining a woman's egg.
+Most hormonal contraceptives work by hormone levels to prevent eggs from being able to be released from the ovary or by changing the environment inside of the uterus so an embryo cannot implant and grow.
+In contrast, nonhormonal contraceptive agents or devices work by preventing sperm from fertilizing an egg.

 Barrier contraception